mxncmrchnd/pynth/README.md

 - Reading MIDI files (in single track mode)
 - Choice of waveform : sine, saw, square or triangle
 - ADSR envelope modification
+- Multiple oscillators, with independent waveform, volume and pitch controls
 - Effects : chorus, delay and reverb
 - Amplitude and frequency modulation
-- Multiple oscillators, with independant waveform, volume and pitch controls
+- Highpass and lowpass filters
 - Audio preview
 - Export as FLAC